nestjs/docs.nestjs.com/content/recipes/nestia.md

   - No swagger comment/decorator
   - No DTO comment/decorator
   - Only pure `interface`s and NestJS code are required
-    - Supports generic typed `interface`s and `controller`s
+    - Suppors generic typed `interface`s and `controller`s
     - Support union/intersection types
     - Support conditional types

 The `nestia` is an evolved automatic `SDK` and `Swagger` generator than ever, who does not require any type of swagger comment or DTO decorator function, by analyzing your `NestJS` developed backend server code in the compilation level (`nestia` utilizes the TypeScript Compiler API).

 Therefore, don't write any swagger comment and don't use any DTO related decorator function.
-Just use the pure interface type with pure the `NestJS` code.
+Just use the pure interface type with the pure `NestJS` code.
 Reading below sections and looking at example codes of the `nestia`, feel how the `nestia` is much stronger than the legacy `@nestjs/swagger`.

 Components | `nestia`::SDK | `nestia`::swagger | `@nestjs/swagger`
 -----------|---|---|---